Division of Languages and Literature

 Each of the summer course modules—GRK 101, 102, 201—are credited as a full, face-to-face semester, and so a student may complete his or her four-semester foreign language requirement in a period covering May to December.
 GRK 202 occurs in the regular fall semester and is a reading course in the Greek New Testament.

-The grammar that each student should have for the entire course is:
+The grammar book that each student should have for the entire program is:

 - Francis T. Gignac, An Introductory New Testament Greek Course (Revised Edition; Washington, D.C.: The Catholic University of America, 2015).